- Relax and enjoy Lake Malawi's beaches and activities

 - Likoma and Chizumulu Islands

-Lake Malawi offers a great selection of lake activities including gorgeous beaches for swimming, kayaking, sailing, snorkelling, scuba diving and water-skiing.
+Lake Malawi offers gorgeous beaches and many water-based activities including, swimming, kayaking, sailing, snorkelling, scuba diving, and water-skiing.

-A conservation success story, Majete has transformed itself into Malawi’s only ‘Big Five’ destination after a series of species reintroductions.
+Majete is a conservation success story, transforming itself into a premier ‘Big Five’ destination after nearly 5,000 animals of 16 species were reintroduced.